 6. Top with melted cheese.
 We love to make our own nacho cheese sauce with Veleeta, Rotel and diced green chiles.
 It’s a crowd pleasing dip that you can cook over the stove or make in a crockpot. ***See that recipe below.

-7. Finalize your nachos with garnishments for everyone to choose as they desire.
+7. Finish off your nachos with garnishments for everyone to choose as they desire.
 You can put in small bowls placed around the chips or layer directly on the foil around the nachos.
 Garnishment ideas:

 - jalapeno peppers